Human Growth and Development – HSCO 502

 The student will have the opportunity to select from a list of topics related to development.
 The focus of this assignment is on situational and environmental elements that impact normal development.
 (CLO: A, C, D, F, G, H, I)

-Impact PowerPoint Assignment: The student will develop a 15-slide PowerPoint (including the title slide and reference slide) on his/her development topic.
+The student will develop a 15-slide PowerPoint (including the title slide and reference slide) on his/her development topic.
 The student will develop the presentation as if he/she were presenting it to a client population who needs to know more about the chosen topic because it impacts individuals in their families.
-The PowerPoint presentation must be submitted to the submission link as well as a Discussion.
-The student will peer review 2 classmates’ presentations.
+A rough draft of the PowerPoint will be submitted in the Peer-Review Discussion Replies: Impact Assignment.

 The student will discuss his/her own development over his/her lifetime and how it relates to the developmental concepts discussed throughout this course.
 The purpose of this paper is for the student to demonstrate an ability to apply a working knowledge of the theories, terminology, and concepts of human growth and development by identifying his/her life as it relates to key human growth and development concepts.
 The student will incorporate empirical studies related to development, readings, and videos.
 (CLO: A, B, C, D, E, F, G, H, I)

-The student will follow the instructions and assignment template to create an analysis of his/her adulthood as it relates to specific theories and developmental principles.
-This assignment must be at least 8 pages (including the title page and reference page), be in current APA format, and must integrate insight from the textbook and at least 3 scholarly sources.
+The student will follow the instructions and assignment template to create an analysis of his/her development as it relates to specific theories and developmental principles.
+This assignment must be at least 10 pages (including the title page, abstract, and reference pages, with at least 7 pages of content besides these pages), be in current APA format, and must integrate insight from the textbook and at least 3 scholarly sources.

 Quizzes (3)